Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Experiments

 \subsection{Eliciting Toxic Text from GPT-2-xl}

-\textbf{Explore}: We red team the 1.5B parameter GPT-2-xl.
-First, we sample a total of 80,000 sentences from the target LLM.
-To avoid biasing samples toward sentences that begin pieces of text, we sample paragraphs at a time and parse them into individual sentences.
-We then diversity subsample them to obtain a smaller dataset.
-In light of recent work studying how the internal activations of models may contain information tantamount to intentions \cite{burns2022discovering}, we propose using the internal activations of the target model to guide diversity subsampling.
-We embed each sentence using the last token activations in the model's last layer, use K-means clustering to partition the embeddings into 100 clusters, and uniformly sample 200 sentences from each cluster to obtain a diverse subsample of 20,000 examples.

-\textbf{Establish}: We use a pretrained RoBERTa-based \cite{liu2019roberta} toxicity classifier trained on data from \cite{jigsaw-toxic-comment-classification-challenge} to stand in for a human and provide labels for all examples.
-We classified any input for which the model output a toxicity probability of $\ge$ 0.1 as toxic.
-In our case, less than 1\% of the samples were classified as such.
-We then used paraphrasing augmentation based on Parrot \cite{prithivida2021parrot} to balance the dataset and train the ensemble.
-We use these labels to train an ensemble of 5 RoBERTa-based text-classifiers from \citet{DBLP:journals/corr/abs-2101-11038} to label sentences as toxic or nontoxic.
-The 5 classifiers achieved average accuracies of $>$ 99\% on nontoxic sentences and 76\% on toxic sentences from the validation set.
+In this experiment, we red team the 1.5B parameter GPT-2-xl.
+First, we sample a total of 80,000 sentences from the target LM.
+To avoid biasing samples toward sentences that begin pieces of text, we sample paragraphs at a time without prompting and parse them into individual sentences.
+We use a pre-trained RoBERTa-based toxicity classifier~\citep{liu2019roberta, jigsaw-toxic-comment-classification-challenge}) as a quantitative proxy for a human and label examples from the Explore step.
+We classified inputs with a toxicity probability of $\ge$ 0.1 from the classifier as toxic.
+The base rate of toxic text was $<$1\%, but we used paraphrasing augmentation based on Parrot~\citep{prithivida2021parrot} to balance the dataset.
+The ensemble of classifiers achieved average accuracies of $>$ 99\% on nontoxic sentences and 76\% on toxic sentences from the validation set.
+We used the reinforcement learning method described in \Cref{sec:methods} to train a model to generate prompts that elicit toxic text from GPT-2-xl.

-\textbf{Exploit}: We use the trlx library \cite{trlx2023} to finetune GPT-2-large using Proximal Policy Optimization to produce a distribution of prompts that elicit toxic outputs from the target LM.
-The reward used to train the prompt generator contained two terms.
-The first was from the classifier's logit confidence in the response's toxicity.
-The second was based on the intra-batch cosine distances of the target LM's embeddings of the generated prompts.
-We added this term because mode collapse by the prompt generator has been a challenge in prior works \cite{deng2022rlprompt, perez2022red}.